 If the program is too easy, it will not allow you to burn energy or build muscle.
 Your body only responds to threats.
 There is a sweet spot right in the middle of easy and hard, where your body responds to different approaches to a workout program and gives you the results you need.

 How do you take a step by step approach?

 Your body works just like your brain.
-Educators have known for years that the best way to teach the brain new things is to use a scaffolding approach.
+For years, educators have known that the best way to teach the brain new things is to use scaffolding.
 This step by step approach gives your body enough time to build and respond to challenges.
-As your body increases in strength to prepare for your workout, you should gradually change your workout so your body continues to improve.
+As your body increases in strength to prepare for your workout, you should gradually change your workout, so your body continues to improve.

-The scaffolding approach to exercising is like climbing a latter.
+The scaffolding approach to exercising is like climbing a ladder.
 It allows your body to reach the next level in front of it without overstepping or overreaching, causing injuries and burnout.
 An example of this process is a weightlifter who uses progressive overload.
-The step by step uses different approaches to a workout program overtime to force your body to change.
+The step by step uses a different approach to a workout program to force your body to change.
 By increasing the weight and volume load each week, you force your body to get bigger and stronger.

 How do you use a different response approach to a work program to get results?

 Your body knows how to triage and will always respond to its greatest threat first.
 To change your body, you must put it under enough stress until exercise becomes the most significant threat your body must respond to.
 To threaten your body without injuring yourself, you must listen to it.
 When performing a rigorous exercise, your body will immediately let you know if it intends to respond to your workout by shortening your breath, quickening your heartbeat, and making you sweat.

 Volume is essential, but your body’s immediate biological responses to your workout are more critical.
 When you lift heavy weight or run long distances, and your body has difficulty performing the task, your body feels threatened.
 When your body feels threatened by different approaches to a workout program, it gets more robust so that it can be prepared the next time.

 In summary, apply different approaches to a workout program to get the best results.